Configure SAML single sign-on

 Change the default user role

-The first time that an individual logs in to Trelica using SAML-based SSO, a user account is created for them with the default user role.
-By default this is the App management role, but you can select a different default role from Admin > Settings > Users > Default role
+The first time that an individual logs in to SaaS Manager using SAML-based SSO, a user account is created for them with the default user role.
+By default this is the App catalog role, but you can select a different default role from Settings > Users > Default role

 For more information about the permissions associated with each role, see User roles.

-To change a user's role after they have been created, open the People directory, select the individual, and from the menu select Edit Trelica access.
+To change a user's role after they have been created, open the People directory, select the individual, and from the menu select Edit SaaS Manager access.

 Enable other login options

-When SAML-based SSO is enabled, new users must enrol to Trelica via your IdP.
-If you need to grant access to someone who does not have an account in your IdP, such as an external contractor or auditor, you will need to add them to Trelica manually and enable alternative login methods so that they can log in with an email address and password and/or SSO via OpenID Connect ("social login").
+When SAML-based SSO is enabled, new users must enroll to SaaS Manager via your IdP.
+If you need to grant access to someone who does not have an account in your IdP, such as an external contractor or auditor, you will need to add them to SaaS Manager manually and enable alternative login methods so that they can log in with an email address and password and/or SSO via OpenID Connect ("social login").

 To enable alternative login options:

-1. Navigate to Admin > Settings > Users to open the Users Settings page.
+1. Navigate to Settings > Users to open the Users Settings page.

 2. Under Single Sign-On expand SAML options.